 Tampa, Florida | $875,000 Partial Settlement

-Wrongful death case against hospital on behalf of physician-husband and adult children, arising out of the death of Dr. Jane Doe, a retired physician, age 70, following cardiac ablation procedure resulting in perforation of a cardiac artery.
-Alleged delay in recognition, diagnosis and treatment of the perforation lead to death from hypovolemia and shock.
-Case remains pending in Tampa, Florida, against remaining defendant physicians.
+This was a wrongful death case against the hospital on behalf of a physician-husband and adult children, arising out of the death of Dr. Jane Doe, a retired physician, age 70, following a cardiac ablation procedure that resulted in the perforation of a cardiac artery.
+Alleged delay in recognition, diagnosis and treatment of the perforation led to death from hypovolemia and shock.
+The case remains pending in Tampa, Florida, against the remaining defendant physicians.

 Gollihue v.
 Conrail

 Union County | $11.5 Million Jury Verdict